 A wedding planner or wedding coordinator?
-Do I really need one because my aunt’s best friend has directed some weddings at their church and she really wants to do it for us.
+Do I really need one because my aunt’s best friend has directed some weddings at their church and she really wants to do it for us?
 It will be fun, she had said.
-It can’t be that hard, now can it?
+It can’t be that hard, now, can it?

 Do you need a Wedding Planner?

 Imagine this; you have scored tickets to a taping of The Office or Game of Thrones.
 You have been seated as a member of the audience and waiting for the live taping to begin.
 As the producer gives the countdown ” and in 3-2-1- action,” the actors are randomly walking about, waiting for instruction, and looking totally confused.
 Where is the director?
 Who is going to give them their cues?
 Whose responsibility is it to show them how to play out a scene?
 Which side of the room do you enter?
 Why are the props and sets not in place?
 Who is taking charge?
 An extra isn’t on set yet — running late — so who will step in to take that place?
-It’s becoming a madhouse and as a guest observing the actors looking less than professional, you wonder, why is no one taking charge?
+It’s becoming a madhouse, and as a guest observing the actors looking less than professional, you wonder, why is no one taking charge?

 What is there to Wedding Planning?

-She will work behind the scenes to get tables set up, linens, dinnerware, and the table decor before the time paid for by the bride and groom.
+She will work behind the scenes to get tables set up, linens, dinnerware, and table decor before the time paid for by the bride and groom.
 She and her assistant )also a coordinator) will coordinate the staff and assign their tasks before the event.
 Our coordinator will work on days before the wedding date to confirm vendors, manage resources and make any last-minute adjustments, as needed.
 She will arrive several hours before the bridal party does and won’t leave until she and her crew get everything broken down and cleaned up.

 If all goes according to plan, the wedding day will be seamless and anxiety-free.
 Having a wedding coordinator who knows the venue, understands the options when the weather changes and can respond to challenges more effectively than anyone else — is a priceless investment that allows the bride and groom and their families to actually enjoy the day instead of having to work on that day.
-Call, text, or email Sampson’s Hollow for more information and to book a wedding!
+So call, text, or email Sampson’s Hollow for more information and to book a wedding!